Private banks work wonders to lure the super-rich

 But in expanding the breadth and depth of services offered, private banks will have to make sure the extra cost is worth their while as profit margins in wealth management buckle under the increasing cost of regulation, compliance and technology.

-The global wealth management industry is now paying $8 to generate every $10 of income, Scorpio Partnership calculated in its closely watched annual health check of the global private banking sector in July.
-That compared to ratios of less than 70 percent before the financial crisis hit in 2008.
+The global wealth management industry is now paying $8 to generate every $10 of income, calculates Scorpio Partnership in its closely watched annual health check of the global private banking sector in July.

 "The question of how you can continue to cater for clients that might be less profitable for you in the future is a difficult one," Coutts' Ewart said.